apache/nuttx/Documentation/guides/zerolatencyinterrupts.rst

 NuttX includes a generic interrupt handling subsystem that makes it convenient to deal with interrupts using only IRQ numbers.
-In order to integrate with this generic interrupt handling system, the platform specific code is expected to collect all thread state into an container, ``struct xcptcontext``.
+In order to integrate with this generic interrupt handling system, the platform specific code is expected to collect all thread state into a container, ``struct xcptcontext``.
 This container represents the full state of the thread and can be saved, restored, and exchanged as a *unit of thread*.

 While this state saving has many useful benefits, it does require processing time.
 It was reported to me that this state saving required about two microseconds on an STM32F4Discovery board.
-That added interrupt latency might be an issue in some circumstance.
+That added interrupt latency might be an issue in some circumstances.

+In addition, critical sections that are required in various places throughout the RTOS can pause interrupt handling momentarily.
+This increases the latency for those interrupts which become pending during a critical section.
+As this is likely to occur for some instances of an interrupt and not others, the interrupt latency varies from time to time (experiences *jitter*).
+Like the added latency discussed above, that jitter might be an issue in some circumstances.

-**Terminology:** The concepts discussed in this Wiki are not unique to NuttX.
-Other RTOS have similar concepts but will use different terminology.
-The `Nucleus <https://www.embedded.com/design/operating-systems/4461604/Interrupts-in-the-Nucleus-SE-RTOS>`_ RTOS, for example use the terms *Native* and *Managed* interrupts.
+**Terminology:** The concepts discussed in this guide are not unique to NuttX.
+Other RTOSes have similar concepts but will use different terminology.
+The `Nucleus <https://www.embedded.com/design/operating-systems/4461604/Interrupts-in-the-Nucleus-SE-RTOS>`_ RTOS, for example, uses the terms *Native* and *Managed* interrupts.

 Bypassing the Generic Interrupt Handling
 ========================================